 How to Toast Caraway Seeds

 Toasted caraway seeds are a flavorful addition to loaves of bread and salads, but the earthy fennel and anise taste is mild until the seed is cooked or dry roasted.
 To toast caraway seeds, place a small dry skillet over medium-high heat and add the seeds.
-Cook for 2 to 3 minutes, or until the seeds are fragrant.
+Cook for two to three minutes, or until the seeds are fragrant.
 Remove from heat and let the seeds cool.
 Then, add them to your favorite baked goods.